gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 believe it is going to allow me to produce real life programs for more platforms with less effort (still working on the *less effort* part, though).

 But Nimrod is relatively new and unpopular.
-Despite the website stating "*The Nimrod Compiler can also generate C++ or Objective C for easier interfacing.*", there's not much *proof* out there you can take as reference.
+Despite the website stating *"The Nimrod Compiler can also generate C++ or Objective C for easier interfacing"*, there's not much *proof* out there you can take as reference.
 So I decided to start my own, and that's what Seohtracker is.
 The internal architecture of Seohtracker splits the interface from the logic.
-Hence, you have a `cross platform logic code <https://github.com/gradha/seohtracker-logic>`_ which is implemented in just Nimrod.
+Hence, you have a `cross platform logic code <https://github.com/gradha/seohtracker-logic>`_ which is implemented in pure Nimrod.
 Then, somewhere in the middle is floating a `thin Nimrod to Obj-C convenience layer
 <https://github.com/gradha/seohtracker-ios/blob/c512307ea505dc7c2262b88ddc8599e94f5f4a74/src/nim/n_global.nim>`_
 which exposes the Nimrod logic, and finally you have the `iOS